DiddoBoi/GrowtopiaServer-Latest/README.md

 - The version
 - The items.dat or cdncontent that you are using right now is higher than your current gt version.

+Fixing Crashed Enet issue :
+- Missing Folder (you can fix it by adding the folder)

+Fixing Full Inventory when claim GrowPass :
+- /find and then get any item

 Fixing Down After Register :
 You can fix that issue with this way :
 - Create new folder named "players"